MRI as a virtual biopsy for prostate cancer detection

 Thus, based on the hypothesis that tumor tissue characteristics can be quantified by radiomic features extracted from bi-parametric MRI (a shorter type of MRI scan that uses the same device to image the prostate to detect signs of cancer), the investigators developed different supervised machine learning models to predict biological aggressiveness.
 Their results demonstrated that MRI-based radiomic features allowed the identification of clinically significant PCa.
 Also, they observed that radiomic features extracted from the whole prostate gland produced better models than those extracted from specific regions, highlighting the relevance of those areas surrounding the tumor lesions as important sources of information.

-Interestingly, AI does not only have the potential to improve diagnosis but can also be useful in metastasis detection and prediction of response to treatment.
+Interestingly, AI does not only have the potential to improve diagnosis but can also be useful in metastasis detection and prediction of response to treatment, paving the way for broader applications of virtual MRI technology in oncology.
 Indeed, those are some of the aims of ProCAncer-I, a project led by Dr. Papanikolau among others, that brings together 20 partners, including PCa centers of reference, world leaders in AI, and innovative small and medium-sized enterprises (https://www.procancer-i.eu/) and that aspires to create the largest interoperable, high-quality mpMRI dataset worldwide/globally (currently including >17,000 cases).

 Quibim is proud to lead tasks within key work packages of this ambitious initiative, including image and data annotation-related activities, and the implementation of monitoring, logging, and retraining of AI models.